cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 have to be carried out.

-Backporting to `v0.34.x` does not make sense as this version predates the release of `ABCI 1.0`, so using the `nil` mempool renders CometBFT's operation useless.
+Backporting to `v0.34.x` does not make sense as this version predates the release of `ABCI 1.0`, so using the `nop` mempool renders CometBFT's operation useless.

 ### Config parameter _vs._ application-enforced parameter